Beck: Modern Guilt, production work, Record Club and Song Reader (2008–2013)

 In 2007, Beck released the single "Timebomb", which was nominated for a Grammy Award for Best Solo Rock Vocal Performance.
-For his next studio effort, his tenth, Beck tapped Danger Mouse to produce, and the two first met in December 2007 to record.
+For his next studio effort, his eleventh, Beck tapped Danger Mouse to produce, and the two first met in December 2007 to record.
 The duo knocked out two tracks in two days, but the notion that the album would be finished in a timely fashion soon evaporated.
 Beck had known Danger Mouse casually before, as many of his former musicians ended up working with Danger Mouse's side project, Gnarls Barkley.
 Still, the musicians were surprised at how well they got along.
 Following the grueling recording schedule, Beck was exhausted, calling it "the most intense work I've ever done on anything", relating that he "did at least 10 weeks with no days off, until four or five in the morning every night."
 Beck's original vision was a short 10-track burst with two-minute songs, but the songs gradually grew as he fit 'two years of songwriting into two and a half months."
 Modern Guilt (2008) was "full of off-kilter rhythms and left-field breakdowns, with an overall 1960s vibe."

 Modern Guilt was the final release in Beck's contract with Geffen Records.
 Beck, then 38, had held the contract since his early 20s.
 Released from his label contract and going independent, Beck began working more heavily on his own seven-year-old label, which went through a variety of names.
 He focused on smaller, more quixotic projects, and moonlighted as a producer, working with artists such as Charlotte Gainsbourg, Thurston Moore and Stephen Malkmus.
-Beck worked for five or six days a week at the small studio on his property in Malibu, and founded Record Club, a project whereby an entire classic album—by The Velvet Underground, Leonard Cohen, INXS, Yanni—would be covered by another singer in the span of a single day.
+Beck worked for five or six days a week at the small studio on his property in Malibu, and founded Record Club, a project whereby an entire classic album—by the Velvet Underground, Leonard Cohen, INXS, Yanni—would be covered by another singer in the span of a single day.
 Beck provided four songs for the film Scott Pilgrim vs. the World (2010), each attributed to the title character's fictional band, Sex Bob-Omb.
 Beck also collaborated with Philip Glass, Jack White, Tobacco of Black Moth Super Rainbow, Jamie Lidell, Seu Jorge, Childish Gambino, and The Lonely Island.